-A substantial amendment to a plan will be forwarded to the respective City's advisory committee, a display ad will be placed in the Tri-City Herald, and will be available for a period stated below for public review and comments.
-Upon expiration of the review and comment period, and approval by the individual City's Council, the proposed change will be signed by the authorized official of the jurisdiction and submitted to HUD for final approval.
+A substantial amendment to a plan will be forwarded to the respective City's advisory committee; a display ad will be placed in the Tri-City Herald and in one available publication, and will be available for a period stated below for public review and comments.
+Upon expiration of the review and comment period, and approval by the individual City's Council, the proposed change will be signed by the authorized official of the jurisdiction and submitted in the Integrated Disbursement Information System (IDIS) for HUD approval.

 Plan Comment Period

+5-year AFH Plan Consortium only 30-Day

-5-year AFH Plan 45-Day
+5-year AFH Plan team with PHA 45-Day

 5 year Consolidated Plan 30-Day

 Annual Action Plan 30-Day